Diplomatic missions

 Travel papers and visas

-As of February 7, 2022, the Kazakhstani authorities have resumed the unilateral 30-day visa-free regime for the Bulgarian citizens with ordinary passports who intend to arrive in Kazakhstan by plane through the Kazakhstani International Airports.
-The visa-free regime also applies for the air transit of Bulgarian citizens.
+Regular international document - passport. *As of 7 February 2022, the Kazakh authorities have resumed the unconditional 30-day visa-free regime for Bulgarian citizens with regular passports who intend to arrive in Kazakhstan by air.
+The visa-free regime also applies to air transit.

-Up-to-date information on the conditions and procedure for Bulgarian citizens with ordinary passports which intends to pass through the Kazakhstani International Land Border Crossing Points is published at the following address: https://www.mfa.bg/bg/covid19map/Asia/kazakhstan
+Up-to-date information on the conditions and procedures for crossing the Kazakh land border by Bulgarian citizens with regular passports is published at the following address: https://www.mfa.bg/bg/covid19map/Asia/kazakhstan .

 Competitive service